mitsuaki0321/fake-tools/scripts/faketools/docs/skinWeights_tools_en.md

 - **Select Influences**
   Select geometry and vertices (multiple objects supported), then run the command to select influences associated with the skinCluster.
+  If vertices are selected, only influences with weights greater than zero at the selected vertices are selected.

 - **Rebind SkinCluster**
   Select geometry and vertices (multiple objects supported), then run the command to rebind the skinCluster to the influence positions.